 The board, through its designated workers compensation coordinator, may require employees who claim or are involved in an accident in the course of employment to submit to a post-injury chemical test.
-This includes instances where the district administration or workers compensation coordinator has actual ©KASB.
-This material may be reproduced for use in USD ###.
-It may not be reproduced, either in whole or in part, in any form whatsoever, to be given, sold or transmitted to any person or entity including but not limited to another school district, organization, company or corporation knowledge of an accident whether the employee has or has not requested medical treatment.
+This includes instances where the district administration or workers compensation coordinator has actual knowledge of an accident whether the employee has or has not requested medical treatment.
 If an employee refuses to submit to an employer requested post-injury chemical test, the employee forfeits all related workers compensation benefits as provided in K.S.A.
 44-501(b)(1)(E).
 Chemical test collection, labeling, and performance shall meet the requirements found in K.S.A.
 44-501(b)(3).